 As a manufacturer, we suggest that each spring you inspect for any loose wires and/or loose connections in the load center and tighten if loose.
-Also, inspect fuses for continuity and operation.
+Loose wire connections cause high heat and potential fire problem especially in and around circuit boxes.